makhomed/autofilter/README.rst

     worker_shutdown_timeout 60s;

-nginx configuration in context http:
+nginx configuration in context http if CloudFlare used:

 .. code-block:: none